Deeman2014/Open_edX_Windows7_Installation/opsys.rst

 Install Windows 7 Enterprise as normal.

 To install the Client for Network File System (NFS) service, we can do the following:
->>>>>>> origin/master

-We can use the Windows 7 msconfig.exe program to enable it.

-To enable Client for NFS, you can use the following steps:

 1. Click the Start button at the bottom left of the Windows Start menu, find "Control Panel" on the right side of the Menu Selection Panel, and CLICK THAT:
      .. image:: ./_static/Windows_7_Start_Menu_Control_Panel.png